dlokas159/Lokas-Daniel-Portfolio/networking-assignments/subnetting_and_maintaining_multiple_LANs.md

 C: Describe a situation where two IP addresses look different but ARE on the same network.
 D Why is a router required when devices are on different networks?

+## Assignment 2 Reflection:
+Write at least one well-developed paragraph that explains your design decisions based on your assigned scenario.
+Your paragraph must include:
+• Why you selected the specific devices in your network
+• Why certain parts of your network are wired and others are wireless
+• Whether you chose a peer-to-peer or client-server model, and why